rayush158/Fun-Tanslation-App/README.md

 this app helps in transalte from English to Yoda Speak language

- this App use api form funtranslation.com
+ this App use api from funtranslation.com

-* technologies - Html , css, javascript, API
+* # technologies - Html , Css, Javascript, API

 [live link for App ](https://funtranslationapp1.netlify.app/)